FROM THE OXFORD COMPANION TO NEW ZEALAND LITERATURE

-Gee’s latest novel, The Limping Man, is the third instalment in the Salt trilogy.
-Published in 2011, the novel was a finalist in the Young Adult Fiction category at the New Zealand Post Children’s Book Awards of the same year.
+The Limping Man is the third instalment in the Salt trilogy.
+Published in 2011, the novel was a finalist in the Young Adult Fiction category (Copyright Licensing NZ Award for Young Adult Fiction) at the New Zealand Book Awards for Children and Young Adults of the same year.

 In 2013, Gee wrote the short non-fiction work Creeks and Kitchens (BWB Texts), which functions as an autobiographical fragment detailing his childhood experiences in West Auckland.

 Rachel Barrowman’s biography Maurice Gee: Life and Work was released in July 2015 by Victoria University Press, and has since received acclaim for its detailed portrait of the historically private author.
 In a review, Siobhan Harvey noted that the biographer ‘authoritatively examines [her] subject's life, output and creative practice’.
 Delving into subjects surrounding Gee that were previously untouched- such as the sexual repression within his works – the biography allows the reader a deeper insight into the man behind the writer.
 Gee says of the work: ‘This [biography] has no holes except for those Rachel has uncovered in her research and looked into with a clear eye.
 The research has been thorough, unrelenting, illuminating — illuminating even for me.’